mattermost/mattermost-handbook/operations/operations/company-cadence.md

 * Link is posted in COM channel with "Thumbs Up" emoji reaction
 * All staff are asked to complete the survey and signal completion by clicking on "Thumbs Up".
 * Ideally, the meeting will conclude after Thumbs Up count reaches attendee count but this is not a requirement.
-* An analysis of the results should be prepared and presented in the next 2-4 weeks in COM
+* An analysis of the results should be prepared and presented within the next 2 - 4 weeks in COM.

 Links to previous staff enablement surveys: